Mariahealthplans/IOs_App_Maria/README.md

    - [x] a.
 User can enter text into a text field using the keyboard.
    - [x] b.
 User can tap the "Change text string" button to update the label with the text from the text field.
    - [x] c.
 If the text field is empty, update label with default text string.
-   - [x].
+   - [x] d.
 The keyboard is dismissed after the button has been tapped.